 Company GoGetEm gives a gift valued at $250 to councillor Sandy, as does Company ComeGetMe.

-The Act sets out the information that must be disclosed:
+Form 4 of the Local Government (Administration) Regulations 1996 sets out the information that is to be disclosed:

 These disclosures can be made by email to the CEO, ensuring all information is included.
 Best practice would be for the local government to have a standardised form for gift declarations as this supports declarations inclusive of all the required information.